Company Registration In Poland

 In recent times, LLCs in Poland can be registered online as well, and this process is quite different from the procedure we will discuss below.

-Step 1- Sign the article of association for a Polish company with a limited liability company
+Step 1- Sign the article of association

 The initial step in creating the limited liability company begins with the completion of its articles of association as well as signing an incorporation instrument for a single shareholder the limited liability corporation.